AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 #### Ash Subnet

-The Ash Subnet will serve as a **back-bone for the protocol**, ensuring Ash nodes' resources monitoring, subnet slots distribution, etc.
+The Ash Subnet will serve as a **backbone for the protocol**.
+DAO-voted node operators will have to validate the Ash Subnet.
+Its VM will push various metrics to public contracts to ensure Ash nodes' have proper resources (RAM and CPU), validated subnets are well-distributed, etc.

 ### Ansible Avalanche Collection